AvalosB/Twitch_Chaat_DS/readme.md

     - You are going to want to put the Token in the .env file

-##ONCE THE FILES ARE DOWNLOADED ON YOUR MACHINE

-    -Make sure files are extracted and on your C drive

-    -Open up your cmd (click windows key + R), then type "cmd" and hit run

-    -CD to the file where the files are "cd C:\Users\youruser\Documents\Twitch_Chat_DS"

-    -in the console type "npm install". this will install all the packages that allow this bot to work

-    -When complete enter the command "node index.js" this will use Node.JS to run the program

-    -As long as the console is up and running the bot will be active

 ##THE .ENV SETUP

     -instructions for creating are below